objcio/articles/2014-08-02-behavior-driven-development.md

 Note that at this point we don't actually need a test that checks whether network request was made - we would not get an identifier and the `cancelRequestWithIdentifier:` would never be called.
 However we retained that test to make sure we know what happened should that functionality break.

 We've managed to test the exact same behavior without exposing internal implementation of `CalendarDataDownloader`.
 Moreover we've done so with only 3 tests instead of 4.
-And we've leveraged BDD DSL nesting capabilities to chain simulation of behaviors - we first simulated download and then in the same `describe` block we simulated cancelling of a request.
+And we've leveraged BDD DSL nesting capabilities to chain simulation of behaviors - we first simulated download and then in the same `describe` block we simulated canceling of a request.

 ### Testing view controllers

 It seems that the most common attitude to testing view controllers among iOS developers is that people don't see value in it.
 Which I find odd as controllers often represent the core aspect of application.
 They are the place where all components are glued together.
 They are the place that connects user interface with application logic and model.
-Thus damaged caused by a involutnary change can be substantial.
+Thus damaged caused by a involuntary change can be substantial.

 This is why I strongly believe that view controllers should be tested as well.
 However testing view controllers is not an easy task.
 The Upload Photo and Sign In View Controller examples should help with understanding how BDD can be leveraged to simplify building view controllers test suites.